 Plan to spend as much time as you can in the charming hill towns of Umbria.
 I spent around a day in each and felt like it was enough to get a feel for them, but it left me wanting more.

-If you can, plan for a couple of days in each of these charming areas.
+If you can, plan for a few days in these charming areas.

 Don’t Miss Visiting These Top Umbria Towns

 Umbria isn’t high on many tourist lists, so it’s a well-kept secret in that way.
 These towns are charming, interesting, beautiful, and worth seeing.
 Given that they are all within a few hours of Rome, they don’t take much time to get to them.
 And they give you a really different perspective, refreshing after some time in the capital city of Italy.